singapaul/26PairsTS/README.md

 # to do

+1) global loading state
+1) code base walkthrough
-1) play once per day! - checked the 'playedToday' existing util function
+1) play once per day integration
+2) disable the flip cards button with global loading state.
+3) start timer on card flip
+4) integrate tooltip & countdown onto homescreen
+5) time on stats modal for best time is broken
-2) head tags/ analytics tags - @Matt input pending
+6) head tags (SEO) / analytics tags (tracking) integration - @Matt input pending
+7) play around with suspense, maybe on the cards?
+8) refactor all slices with the the typedSelector

-3) close modals on route change!
+9) close modals on route change!
-4) tooltip and countdown to next daily shuffle on homescreen if they have already played today
-5) make layout for profile page!
+10) make layout for profile page!
-6) classic shuffle and lite shuffle modes set up!
+11) classic shuffle and lite shuffle modes set up!
-7) audit modals (don't want to accidentally close score modal either (but will reconsider because of played modal))
+12) audit modals (don't want to accidentally close score modal either (but will reconsider because of played modal))
+13) probably need to refactor the historic facts section to make sure it caters for all game modes
+ 14) hard mode?
 # future work

 1. Optimise designs for tablet
+2. Need to test on slow connection and potenially block modal/show a loading spinner?
 2. integrate full sign in flow and make app cohesive
 3. Save scores to online database - if signed in.
 4. Use python API and write Facts endpoint with chat gtp-3